It is estimated that 25% of people around the world have some degree of allergy to a cat. Studies have shown that

 Although we are a cattery based near Blue Ridge, Texas, we specialize in supplying Siberian kittens to the State

 of California.
-We mostly use Continental Airlines.
+We mostly use United Airlines.
 They are the leaders in live cargo transport in the United

 States and their Safe Pet Program is fantastic.
-In all the years that we have used Continental we have never
+In all the years that we have used United, we have never

 had an "upsetting" incident.
 Most of our breeders come all the way from St. Petersburg or Moscow, Russia